gromacs/releng/docs/releng.rst

    logs to a common location in the workspace, to mark the build unstable, and other such helper functions to help interacting with Jenkins in an uniform manner.
-   See :ref:`releng-jenkins-build-script` for details on the API available to the build script.
+   See :doc:`releng-api` for details on the API available to the build script.
 8. The build script provides the steps to do the actual build, typically calling methods in the build context to interact with the CMake build system or Jenkins where required.